HyperbeeAI/ai8x-nlp/README.md

     source ~/.bashrc

-Then, activate the environment:
+Then, activate the environment and run the notebooks.

-    source activate venv/

 Note1: If torchtext defaults to older versions in your container (e.g., v0.8), the .legacy submodule path needs to be removed from the import directives in the .py files and Jupyter notebooks.